 If you’re 45 and tell me that this is too much trouble, then I don’t know what to tell ya, man.
 That’s a stupid excuse for not doing something that you dream of doing.
 So what?
 It takes you a couple of hours to get to New York?
 Boo-hoo!
 You have a 4-hour stopover in LAX?
 If this is too much for you, then don’t tell me you want to go to Thailand soooo badly.
 A little inconvenience for your dream trip?
 If you let that stop you, you’re not committed enough.

 Another thing: You can stay at the Marriott if you want, but I’ll take the $200/night x 1 week, spend $200 on accommodations for my entire trip and bank the other $1200.
-All over the world, you’ll find places like hostels that can range from $30 a night in the US to $10-$20 a night in Southeast Asia.
+All over the world, you’ll find places like hostels that can range from $30 a night in the US to $10-$20 a night in Southeast Asia or less.
 In Thailand, for two of us, it was $20 a night to stay in a clean room with a clean bathroom.
 The water in the shower was lukewarm at best, but if hot water’s worth an extra $180/night, then enjoy the Marriott!

 Besides, if you’re in Thailand, you’re gonna appreciate a cold shower.
 I promise you that right now!

 The thing is, you can do whatever you want if you’re willing to let go of the dumb idea that travel has to be this expensive “thing” that “you’ve always dreamed of.”

 Case in point: I just got back from Colombia.
 I used points + cash to get there and spent $38/night for a private room at a hostel with a shared bathroom/shower.